Skip to content

 within_apply(lambda: assign(2, ctrl), lambda: CCX(ctrl, res))

-Note how variable ctrl is used as an output-only argument and initialized in the compute block, prior to being used for the CCX in the action block.
+Note how variable ctrl is initialized in the within block, prior to being used for the CCX in the apply block.
 Outside the within-apply statement the variable is reset to its uninitialized state, and used again in the same way.

 Visualizing the resulting quantum program, you can see how the same two auxiliary qubits are reused across the two steps of the circuit, because of width optimization.